Skip to main content

 3. Add a panel behind the text

-If you are using a photograph which isn’t easily edited, or you can’t edit the image yourself, then another appraoch is adding a panel behind your text.
+If you are using a photograph which isn’t easily edited, or you can’t edit the image yourself, then another approach is adding a panel behind your text.

 For example, while text over the top of this dark photograph looks great in Light Mode, in Dark Mode it becomes illegible.